CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-21-Algorithm.md

    - log(n + 1) - 1 ≤ h ≤ (n - 1)/2
 -  In a nonempty proper binary tree T, with nE external nodes and nI internal nodes, we have nE = nI + 1.

+# Why use tree
+- You can search, insert/delete items quickly in a tree
+- Ordered Arrays are bad at Insertions/Deletions
+- Finding items in a Linkedlist is slow
+- Time needed to perform an operation on a tree is O(log N)
+- On average a tree is more efficient if you need to perform many different types of operations.

 # Code practice
 http://www.practice.geeksforgeeks.org/problem-page.php?pid=700159